ibexa/documentation-developer/docs/guide/erp_integration/remotepriceprovider.md

 ## Using customer and contact numbers

 `RemotePriceProvider` uses customer and contact numbers from the price request.
-If they are not set, it uses the numbers set in the BuyerParty.
+If they are not set, it uses the numbers set in the Buyer Party.

 If neither customer nor contact number are set, and template debitor is enabled in the configuration, [StandardTemplateDebitorService](../pricing/price_api/standardtemplatedebitorservice.md) determines the customer and/or contact number to use.